bespalovdn/asterisk-scala/README.md

 This library designed with strong concurrency principles at the core.
 Each sending of `AgiCommand` is being executed in non-blocking fashion.
-It means, the thread sending the `AGI` request will not stop in waiting state, until `AGI` response received.
-While request is being processed by the Asterisk, freed thread can serve next `AGI` request.
+It means, the thread sending the `AGI` request will not stop, waiting until the `AGI` response received.
+While request is being processed by the Asterisk, working thread can serve next `AGI` request.
 This feature allows to handle a lot of `AGI` requests/commands simultaneously.

-On the transport level we're using asynchronous networking library `Netty`, which uses Java's NIO sockets in turn.
+On the transport level we're using the `Netty` library, which uses Java's NIO sockets in turn.